HaxeBeluga/beluga/doc/01-Getting started.md

 beluga.cleanup();//4
 ```
 1. First we get a beluga instance
 2. Dispatch the request to beluga.
-Handle widget post request
+This is where beluga handle widget all post request and all the data is processed.
-3. Print your widget
+3. Print your widget.
+The widget change according to what happened when the request is dispatched in beluga.
 4. Because destructor don't exist in haxe a cleanup fonction is required

 ##Display custom page on login fail/success
 To customize your application beluga provide a trigger system.
 Each module as a list of trigger.
 When the request is dispatch to beluga several trigger may be dispatch.